St. Louis Power of Attorney Lawyer

 A power of attorney allows you to authorize one or more individuals to manage your financial, personal and health care matters.
 For estate planning purposes, a durable power of attorney is used to ensure it survives your incapacitation, meaning you are unable to make your own decisions due to age, illness or injury.
 Without it, no one would be authorized to pay your bills, collect your checks or make sure you are cared for.
-More importantly, a Missouri power of attorney allows you to specifically limit the authority of the individual you appoint as your power of attorney, and instruct them how to act on your behalf.
+More importantly, a St. Louis power of attorney allows you to specifically limit the authority of the individual you appoint as your power of attorney, and instruct them how to act on your behalf.

 If you would like to limit the effective date of your durable power of attorney, it can be drafted to only become effective in the event of your incapacitation.
 Drafted in this manner, the document is often referred to as a springing power of attorney.